-HR organizations are challenged to achieve their most important 2022 objectives, based on the size of the gaps between the importance assigned to these goals and HR’s confidence in their current ability to address them.
+HR agenda for 2022 is rather full of significant objectives.
+HR organizations are challenged to achieve their most important 2022 HR priorities, based on the size of the gaps between the importance assigned to these goals and HR’s confidence in their current ability to address them.
 Because most of these directly impact the enterprise and key aspects of the business, it is all the more important that HR upgrades its capabilities.

 The good news is that HR recognizes these deficiencies, and a majority of organizations are launching or have launched major initiatives to improve these capabilities.
 In order to close capability gaps, HR organizations must take greater advantage of digital technology to improve their service delivery and insights, as well as upgrade talent strategies, programs, and processes to enable achievement of top enterprise and human capital business objectives.

 - Digital transformation remains front and center, with a focus on service delivery model resiliency.

 Already facing significant challenges and disruption due to the shift to remote and hybrid working, HR executives are preparing for another demanding year of having to do more without increases in staffing or budget.
 Accordingly, as a key HR priority, it will be critical to solidify and increase the resiliency of the HR service delivery model.
 This will require innovations in service delivery, as well as new workforce policies that can balance business needs with evolving employee expectations.

 Overall, HR expects slight declines in budget and head counts, with workloads projected to jump by over 9% – creating significant productivity and efficiency gaps.
 A substantial increase in technology spending demonstrates a growing reliance on technology to increase HR productivity, efficiency and effectiveness.